MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

         };
         ```

     - Sends the email using the `emailClient.beginSend()` function and returns the response.
-Although the function is only sending to one recipient in this example, the `beginSend()` function can be used to multiple recipients as well.
+Although the function is only sending to one recipient in this example, the `beginSend()` function can be used to send to multiple recipients as well.

         ```typescript
         const poller = await emailClient.beginSend(msgObject);